towolf/towolf.github.com/docs/PsychHardware/PsychRTBox.markdown

 firmware.

-The RTBox is a USB device which provides 4 response buttons \(pushbuttons\) for subject responses and can report any button press\- or release by the subject.
-Additionally it has an input for reporting of external electronic trigger signals and a photo\-diode input for reporting of visual stimulus onset.
-The box uses a built\-in high\-resolution clock to timestamp all button\- or trigger events, independent of the host computers clock in order to make it more reliable for response time measurements than most other response devices.
+The RTBox is a USB device which provides 4 response buttons \(pushbuttons\) for subject responses and can report any button press- or release by the subject.
+Additionally it has an input for reporting of external electronic trigger signals and a photo-diode input for reporting of visual stimulus onset.
+The box uses a built-in high-resolution clock to timestamp all button- or trigger events, independent of the host computers clock in order to make it more reliable for response time measurements than most other response devices.
 It also buffers all events internally, so experiment scripts can read back events when it is most